Strang, Oklahoma: Geography

+Strang is in northeastern Mayes County, less than a mile northeast of Lake Hudson, a reservoir on the Neosho River.
+The town is 16 mi by road northeast of Pryor Creek, the county seat, 7 mi west-northwest of Spavinaw, and 8 mi southwest of Langley.

-According to the United States Census Bureau, the town has a total area of 0.3 sqmi, all land.
+According to the U.S. Census Bureau, the town of Strang has a total area of 0.3 sqmi, all land.

 Demographics

 As of the 2010 census Strang had a population of 89.
 The racial composition of the population was 60.7% white, 32.6% Native American and 6.7% reporting two or more races.